 Connect to share and comment

-A timeline of key events in Mali where France led a military push to wrest control of the country's north from Islamist fighters.
+A timeline of key events in Mali since France two months ago intervened in its former colony to wrest control of the country's north from Islamist fighters.

 -- JANUARY 2013 --

-- 10: Islamists capture the government-held central town of Konna, saying they will push further south towards the capital Bamako.
-Mali's interim president Dioncounda Traore asks France for help.
+- 11: France launches its operation Serval, aimed at halting the advance of armed Islamists and supporting Malian government troops, a day after Islamists captured the government-held central town of Konna, saying they will push further south towards the capital Bamako.

 - 14: Rebels abandon key northern bases but seize the town of Diabaly in government-held territory, 400 kilometres (250 miles) north of Bamako, vowing to "strike at the heart of France".